 Apparently, these are a fancy breed of plants made by one specific company, Costa Farms.
 Listen, I just picked it up at Lidl one day because it was adorable and had care instructions attached to it.
 Pothos like bright, indirect sunlight, so it hangs out next to my aloe.
 As an added bonus, Pothos is one of the best breeds of houseplants for purifying chemicals from indoor air.
 My Exotic Angel plant likes to be misted daily and watered twice a week with tap water.

 This plant seriously deserves a medal.
-I have certainly put it through more than any plant should handle, and it’s come out the other side victorious.
-They’re pretty content with low light and resilient to humidity.
-The main idea is giving them free-draining soil.
-If you’re really feeling generous, you can give them a little bit of general-purpose fertilizer, but if you’re like me, that’s probably not going to happen.
+I have certainly put it through more than any plant should handle, and it's come out the other side victorious.
+They're pretty content with low light and resilient to humidity.
+The main idea is to give them free-draining soil.
+If you're really feeling generous, you can give them a little bit of general-purpose fertilizer, but if you're like me, that's probably not going to happen.